thayton/thayton.github.io/_posts/2014-11-28-form-handling-with-mechanize-and-beautifulsoup.md

 Sometimes we want to get all of the results for every item in a select-dropdown.
-To do so, get a list of all the items in the select control before hand and then submit them one a time to get the results for each item:
+To do so, get a list of all the items in the select control before hand and then submit them one a time to get the results for each item.
+For instance, imagine we have the following form and want to get the results for each major (acct, comp, math) available for selection:

 {% highlight html %}
 <form name="course_schedule" action="." method="post">